MateuszWen/Library---JavaFX/README.txt

 There are 4 buttons on the main panel:

 Add/delete reader - allows you to add and remove readers,
-	add - type name and surname in TextBoxs and click "Add" to insert new reader to table remove - click by mouse on reader in TableView and click "Delete" to remove
+	add - type name and surname in TextBoxes and click "Add" to insert a new reader to a table;
+	remove - click by a mouse on a reader in a TableView and then click "Delete" to remove.

 Add/delete book - allows you to add and remove books,
-	add - type title and author of book and then click on "Add" to confirm remove - click by mouse on book in TableView and click "Delete" to remove
+	add - type a title and an author of a book and then click "Add" to confirm;
+	remove - click by a mouse on a book in a TableView and then click "Delete" to remove.

 	Important!
-"Status" in book table inform user that book is in library or not.
+"Status" in a book table informs user that a book is in a library or not.
-	0 - in library
+	0 - in a library
-	1 - beyond of library
+	1 - beyond of a library

-Borrow a book - allows you to borrow books for readers
+Borrow a book - allows you to borrow books for readers.
-	To borrow a book, you need to click interested book and then click on a reader, when you have signed one item from each table, click on "Borrow" button to borrow a book
+	To borrow a book, you need to click on a book and then click on a reader.
+	When you have signed one item from each table, click on "Borrow".

-Return a book - allows you to return books
+Return a book - allows you to return books.
-	To return a book just select interested you position and click "Retake" to return a book
+	To return a book, you should select position and click "Retake" to return a book.

 Thank you for your attention.

-Greetings,
+Best regards,

 Mateusz Wenerski